hewiefreeman/GopherGameServer/README.md

 > (**\***) A MySQL (or similar SQL) database is required for the authentication/friending feature, but is an optional (like most) feature that can be enabled or disabled to use your own implementations.

-### Upcoming features
+### :construction: Upcoming features

- - Distributed load balancer/server coordinator/monitor
+ - Distributed load balancer and server coordinator
- - Secure server cluster broadcasts with caching optimizations
+ - Distributed server broadcasts
  - GUI for administrating and monitoring servers
  - Integration with [GopherDB](https://github.com/hewiefreeman/GopherDB) when stable